 See 7.1 Common Structures Used to Price Construction Projects.

-It is possible, but rarely the case, that owners will require formal guarantees or other additional forms of security as surety for a contractor’s performance on a project.
-Where such matters do arise is predominantly in the case of pre-construction condominiums (particularly those being developed by a developer/owner that is also the construction company or directly affiliated with it).
-In the case of such projects, letters of credit or performance bonds from a financial institution are generally relied upon, rather than other forms of security.
+It is possible, albeit rare, for owners to require formal guarantees or other additional forms of security as surety for a contractor’s performance on a project.
+Such matters predominantly arise in the case of pre-construction condominiums, particularly those being developed by a developer/owner that is also the construction company or directly affiliated with it.
+In such projects, letters of credit or performance bonds from a financial institution are generally relied upon, rather than other forms of security.

 Before use or inhabitation, a Certificate of Occupancy must be issued under the Building Regulations Act, 1971.
 The certificate is issued by the building control officer upon being satisfied that a building operation has been completed in accordance with the building permit issued by the Ministry of Works, and it certifies that the building is fit for occupation and use.

-As mentioned in 2.10 Taxes Applicable to a Transaction, all sales and transfers of land between third parties, whether direct or indirect, attract VAT payable to the Public Treasury under the VAT Act, save for certain, specifically exempted transactions.
+As noted in 2.10 Taxes Applicable to a Transaction, all sales and transfers of land between third parties, whether direct or indirect, attract VAT payable to the Public Treasury under the VAT Act, except for certain, specifically exempted transactions.

-It is customary for a buyer and seller to agree in a typical sale and purchase transaction to share the payment of the applicable tax equally, but this is a business decision for the parties and is not required by law.
-In the absence of an agreement to the contrary, the liability under the VAT Act to pay VAT falls jointly and severally on the supplier and recipient of the real estate.
+In a typical sale and purchase transaction, it is customary for a buyer and seller to agree to share the payment of the applicable tax equally, but this is a business decision for the parties and is not required by law.
+In the absence of an agreement to the contrary, the liability under the VAT Act to pay VAT falls jointly and severally on the supplier and the recipient of the real estate.